michael-small/Witty/README.md

-# Witty: Learn Online on your Own Time
+# Witty: Just the Whittiest learning Program

 A React app dedicated to promoting online learning via video and reading lessons.
 ## How to Run: